sinch/ios-proximity-tutorial/readme.md

 Today we will be working on a project to integrate Sinch into an iOS application.
 This will let users connect with other users nearby using Apple’s multi-peer connectivity framework; once a connection has been made, either user will be able to call the other.
 We will achieve this by exchanging userIds once a connection is established between two devices.
 This application will also use Parse as a means of managing users, logins, and storage of some basic data.

-Check out are a few screenshots of what we will be building.
+Check out a few screenshots of what we will be building.

 ![overview screens](images/overview.jpg)